 Scroll down the page and you’ll find links to receive a certificate for your CPD records plus a link to download a copy of Steve’s slides.

-Join us online at 1pm on Thursday 7 November 2024 when perennial Assembly favourite, Les Cameron of M&G Wealth, will be joining us to share his thoughts on the Budget just one week before on 30 October.
+Perennial Assembly favourite, Les Cameron of M&G Wealth, joined us to share his thoughts on Labour’s Budget on 30 October.

 As well as the fact that Rachel Reeves made history by becoming the first woman to deliver a budget as Chancellor of the Exchequer, were there measures that are sure to feature when Budget history is written?